seyedrazavi/blog.srazavi.com/_posts/2020-04-28-are-our-minds-like-computers-1.markdown

 ## How the brain is not like a computer

 Let's start by stating the ways the _brain_ is not like a computer.
 There are the obvious differences in the materials and their organisation.
-The neurons in the brain  interconnect in ways that no human creation does by comparison.
+The neurons in the brain interconnect in ways by comparison that no human creation does.
 Nor are the hundred trillion (10<sup>14</sup>) connections between neurons like the wirings of silicon chips.
 Their firings are exact real numbers that we cannot specify by finite means [[1](#1)].
 They're analogue not digital.

 No two brains, even those of identical twins, are the same.
 We talk about general patterns and behaviour in the brain using statistics.
 But at scales much coarser than the actual neuronal groupings.

 Each brain is unique in ways that makes a nonsense of the idea it is following instructions like a computer.
-Evolution and individual development make each brain rich in _individual variability_.
+Evolution and development make each brain rich in _individual variability_.
 The complexity of activity is beyond anything human beings have devised.
-This variability is essential to how the brain deals with the complex situations of everyday animal life.
+This variability is essential to how the brain deals with the diverse situations of everyday animal life.

 There are also special features of the brain that distinguishes it further from computers.
 First, the brain processes many signals from the environment, body and other cognitive processes in parallel.
 In ways most digital computers cannot.
 It regulates biological functions as it moves the body.
 It categorises perceptions and manages memory in ways we don't understand in full yet.